Pavonia Ferry

 The Pavonia Ferry was a ferry service on the Hudson River, operating between New York City and Jersey City, New Jersey, United States.
 It was launched in 1854.
 It was sold to the Pavonia Ferry Company of Jersey City for $9,050 at New York City Hall in February 1854.

-The ferry takes its name for Pavonia, the first European settlement on the west bank of the Hudson, first established in 1633 as part of New Netherland and later expanded to the region known as Bergen.
+The ferry takes its name from Pavonia, the first European settlement on the west bank of the Hudson, first established in 1633 as part of New Netherland and later expanded to the region known as Bergen.

 In February 1859, Nathaniel Marsh of the Erie Railroad Company purchased the lease on behalf of the Pavonia Ferry Company.
 He started a ferry which ran from Chambers Street (Manhattan) to the foot of Pavonia Avenue on the other side of the Hudson Waterfront.
 Legal problems had prevented the Pavonia Ferry Company from establishing a ferry along this route.
 The New York and Erie Railroad paid an annual rent of $9,050 to transport passengers back and forth.
 Eventually, the railroad constructed its Pavonia Terminal on the landfilled Harsimus Cove.
 Suburban and long-distance travellers would transfer from trains to boats for the passage across the river.
 Service to 23rd Street began in 1869.